Dancing with the Stars (American TV series) season 3: Week 7

 Each couple performed two unlearned dances.
 Couples are listed in the order they performed.

 Week 8: Halloween Week

 Each couple performed two dances.
 Couples are listed in the order they performed.

 Week 9

 Each couple performed two dances.
 Couples are listed in the order they performed.

 Week 10

-Each couple performed three dances: the samba, their favorite dance of the season, and a freestyle.
+Each couple performed three dances: the samba, their favorite dance of the season, and their freestyle routine.
 Couples are listed in the order they performed.

 Dance chart

-The celebrities and professional partners danced one of these routines for each corresponding week:
+The couples performed the following each week: